 Key Elements of a Business Plan

-Now we’re going to give you a brief run down of the main sections in a business plan, just to give you an idea of what you’ll be thinking about when you create yours.
+Below is a brief rundown of the main sections in a business plan, just to give you an idea of what to focus on.
 Don’t let yourself feel overwhelmed as you first look at these topics.
-The process of creating your plan involves breaking things down into manageable pieces.
+The process ofcreating your plan involves breaking things down into manageable pieces.

 This section provides a summary of the key points in your business plan.
 It serves as a quick overview for outsiders who may end up reading your plan.

 Your company overview is a comprehensive description of your business, including who you are as a business owner and what your business does, or will do.